gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy look at Private Thokmay.
 "Do you think they're yours?"

 The young soldier shook his head.
-"I don't know," he said, staring down the valley.
+"Not likely," he said bleakly.
 "But we'd better get back."